KirillGos/etch-a-sketch/README.md

 # etch-a-sketch

-This is a etch a sketch project I've build it to practice css and JavaScript
+This is etch a sketch project.
+You can pick different colors, use rainbow mode and much mor

+# Technologies
+Css html and JavaScript

+# I've build this project to practice DOM munipulation